-The following medicines should not be taken alongside Lymecycline as they interfere with the way it works:
+You should not take these medicines alongside lymecycline as they interfere with the way it works:

-Lymecycline should not be taken during pregnancy.
-It can interfere with the bone growth of an unborn baby and cause staining in the development of teeth.
+Lymecycline should not be taken during pregnancy or if you are trying for a baby.
+It can interfere with the bone development of an unborn baby and cause permanent teeth staining.

-Antibiotics are not usually given to treat acne in the first instance.
-Creams and gels such as Differin containing retinoids (a type of vitamin A which promotes healing) are common treatments for mild to moderate acne.
-There are also topical treatments containing erythromycin, salicylic acid and azelaic acid.
-If none of these treatments work then Isotretinoin is a higher strength medication which may be prescribed as the next step.
+Antibiotics, such a lymecycline, are not usually given to treat acne straight away.
+Creams and gels, such as Differin, that contain retinoids (a type of vitamin A and promotes skin healing) are common treatments for mild to moderate acne.
+There are also treatments you can apply on your skin that contain erythromycin, salicylic acid and azelaic acid.
+If these treatments do not work, then isotretinoin is a stronger treatment that you can try from Dr Felix.

-You can still wear makeup while using Lymecycline.
-It's recommended to choose cosmetics which are oil-free and do not clog your pores otherwise makeup may encourage your acne to get worse.
+You can still wear makeup while taking lymecycline.
+Try to choose cosmetics that are oil-free and do not clog your pores.
+Otherwise, makeup might make your acne worse.

 Lymecycline is usually given as an 8-week treatment course.
 Your doctor will schedule a check-up after this time to check whether your acne has improved.
 Antibiotics, such as lymecycline, are generally safe for use under the guidance of your doctor and often do not need to be used long term.